 First, an eye-opening fact is that, unlike manufacturers of cosmetics and personal care products, companies that make cleaning products aren’t required to list the ingredients on the package, bottle or box.

-In any case, here is a list of the commonly used, harmful chemicals in household cleaners and examples of the type of cleaner you’ll find them lurking in:
+However, there are some known culprits.
+Here is a list of the commonly used, harmful chemicals in household cleaners and examples of the type of cleaner you’ll find them lurking in:

 - Phthalates – found in cleaners with a fragrance like air fresheners, detergents, carpet cleaner, laundry detergent, toilet paper, etc.